-Facing a weapons charge in the Long Beach area can result in serious consequences, including fines and time in either jail or prison.
-Firearms are one of the most common weapons associated with these charges, and a weapons charge conviction in California could prevent you from ever owning them again.
+Facing a weapons charge in the Long Beach area can result in fines and time in either jail or prison.
+Firearms are one of the most common weapons associated with these charges, and a conviction could prevent you from ever owning them again.

-You can work on building a defense for these charges by contacting a reputable criminal defense law firm in Long Beach.
+You can work on building a defense for these charges by contacting our reputable weapons charges lawyers in Long Beach at the Simmrin Law Group.
 Getting legal aid quickly may better your odds of winning your court case and protecting your future liberties.

 Fighting Weapons Charges in California

 You could face several serious weapons charges in Long Beach.
 Many of these are gun crimes that are tied to the use of firearms, including: